vinc/moros/doc/devices.md

 ### VGA Buffer Device

-Changing the VGA framebuffer is done by writting a 64 KB bytes buffer to `/dev/vga/buffer` containing the index of the color of each pixel on the screen while in `320x200` mode.
+Changing the VGA framebuffer is done by writting a 64 KB buffer to `/dev/vga/buffer` containing the color index of each pixel on the screen while in `320x200` mode.